JanneKarki/OhtuTube/README.md

 # OhtuTube

-University of Helsinki Software Engineering mini-project Autumn 2022
+University of Helsinki Software Engineering mini-project, Agile practices, Autumn 2022

 Application to keep the source references used in writing Kandi papers in order and in a suitable format for Kandi.